 COVID-19 is impacting the world’s supply chain in myriad ways.
 From “panic buying” causing shortages of toilet paper and hand sanitizer to meat packing companies dealing with labor shortages, the supply chain is under stress.
 Hear more on why this is happening and what can be done to mitigate future supply chain risk.
 What are companies learning?
 What should consumers know?
-Patrick Penfield, professor of supply chain practice, will answer these questions and more, as well as entertain questions from the audience.
+Patrick Penfield, professor of supply chain practice, answered these questions and more.

 This webinar was held on May 6, 2020.
 Check out a recording of the webinar to learn more about how COVID-19 impacts the items you buy.

 Check out an archive of faculty webinars and virtual conversations.

 - Underperforming Companies Lose Focus On Innovation - September 22, 2020